Ignatius Abded Aloho II: Biography

-Abded was born on June 7, 1833 in the village of Sadad, a predominantly Syriac Orthodox village, south of Homs.
+Abded was born on June 7, 1833, in the village of Sadad, a predominantly Syriac Orthodox village, south of Homs.
 He became a monk at an early age, and was later ordained priest.
 In 1870, he toured the Tur Abdin region and recorded the names of villages, monasteries, churches, clergy and the families living in the area.

 He was appointed bishop of Jerusalem in 1872 by Patriarch Ignatius Peter IV, taking the name Gregorios, and in August 1874 accompanied him to Britain to persuade the British government to assist the church in India.
 They stayed here until April 1875, when they left for India to reorganise the church in India with the help of the British governor.
 Whilst in India, Abded fraternised with Protestant missionaries.
 After returning to Syria he spread Protestant ideas.

 They left India in May 1877 and remained in Syria before returning to London in 1879, where he secured a printing press for the Monastery of Mor Hananyo.
-Upon his return, Abded was ordained Bishop of Homs and Hama and left to attend the 1888 Lambeth Conference, and secured a second printing press.
+Upon his return, Abded was ordained Metropolitan of Syria and left to attend the 1888 Lambeth Conference, and secured a second printing press.

 After the death of Ignatius Peter IV in 1894, a rivalry began between Abded and Abded Mshiho to be elected to the patriarchal throne.
 According to American missionaries operating in Syria at the time, the Ottoman government interfered and intimidated bishops based on the highest bidder.
 However, in 1895, Abded Mshiho was elected and consecrated patriarch.